christofolo/christofolo.github.io/musictheory.md

 The distance from the 1st note to the 3rd note is 4 frets (or 4 half-steps) in a Major scale.

 Think of constellations to understand Major vs Minor.
 The Big Dipper is called Ursa Major because it's bigger.
 The Little Dipper is called Ursa Minor because it's smaller.
 Major Scales are major because the interval between the 1st and 3rd notes is "big".
 Whereas the interval between the 1st and 3rd notes in a minor scale is "small".

+Practice Exercises:

+1. Play the A minor scale on the open A string and say each note.
+2. Play the A Major scale on the open A string and say each note.

 ## Part 7: The Two Ways to Count In Music